-Codependency can be a complex component of addiction.
-Though it can happen in relationships where addiction is not present, it is quite common when one person has an addiction, and another person is trying to help them.
-Codependency occurs when one person with an addiction is reliant on the other partner to have their needs met.
+Codependency can be a complicated component of addiction.
+Though it can happen in relationships where addiction is not present, it is quite common for one person to have an addiction and another person to try to help them.
+Codependency occurs when one person with an addiction relies on the other partner to have their needs met.
 This often impacts the partner’s quality of life.
-If you see the signs of codependency present, it is important for you to seek out help from a trusted organization like Serenity House Detox Florida.
+If you see the signs of codependency present, you need to seek out help from a trusted organization like Serenity House Detox Florida.

 Understanding What Happens in Codependency